Share On Social!

 In clinical trials, researchers test life-saving treatments and find ways to prevent and manage disease.

 They account for less than 10% of people in federal cancer clinical trials.
 This makes it hard for researchers to create treatments that work best for Latinos.

 This is the focus of a new webinar, “Addressing Clinical Trial Enrollment Barriers in Unique Populations,” set for 1 p.m.
 ET Wednesday, April 21, 2021.
 The event is sponsored by Fight Colorectal Cancer.

-- Amelie G. Ramirez, DrPh, Director of the Salud America! program and its Genentech project on Latino clinical trial recruitment, Professor and Chair of the Department of Population Health Sciences, and Director of the Institute for Health Promotion Research, all at UT Health San Antonio
+- Amelie G. Ramirez, DrPh, is Director of the Salud America! program and its new project to engage more Latinos in cancer and Alzheimer’s research (supported by a grant from Genentech, a member of the Roche Group), Professor and Chair of the Department of Population Health Sciences, and Director of the Institute for Health Promotion Research, all at UT Health San Antonio

 - Dr. Edith Mitchell, MD, Retired Brigadier General of the U.S. Air Force and Clinical Professor of Medicine and Medical Oncology at Thomas Jefferson University

 - Wyatt Pickner, MPH, American Indian Cancer Foundation